PyxelM/alucinara/content/deities/the-petrified-child.md

 The Petrified Child has the form of a long, inverse egg made of pure rock.
 It has a round top with a curved, tapering bottom, a vertical length of 3 metres, and a diameter of 1.5 metres at its widest point.
 In addition, it has no visible body parts except for a round infantile face on the front side of its upper section.

-Its face varies in shape over time due to the presence of Alucinara energy within it; this can cause its face to unpredictably shift in form.
+Its face varies in shape over time due to the presence of Alucinara within it; this can cause its face to unpredictably shift in form.
 The child often appears to have the infantile face of a minikin, but it can also present with a strigine face, canine face, or a feline face, causing a lot of variation from culture-to-culture in how the deity is depicted.

 Its eyes are made of smooth Alucinarium bulbs, appearing dark, shiny, and purple.
 Round yellow-orange emissions of light appear and fade sporadically, a common visual phenomenon of crystalline Alucinarium, when its eyes are open.
 However, they are often closed to portray a wide, innocent smile with a look of contentment and calmness.